Shelter and Stabilization

 White text on a dark blue background that says "What is the Right to Shelter Law?
 Massachusetts' Emergency Housing Assistance Program, also known as the "Right to Shelter Law", guarantees homeless families with children or pregnant women access to temporary housing and emergency services.

 Massachusetts is the only state in the United States with a “right to shelter” law.
 This law, combined with humanitarian parole programs and other legislation, has led many migrant families to seek shelter and safety in the state.
 However, the surge in migration has overwhelmed state-run services.
 In 2023, the Executive Office of Housing and Livable Communities, which operates the state’s Emergency Family Shelter program, began seeking additional service providers to help meet the demand and ensure families receive quality services in a timely, efficient, and dignified manner.
-In alignment with our mission of serving the most vulnerable and our connection and commitment to the people of Haiti, HEI has been proud to become a partner in this important work.
+In alignment with our mission of serving the most vulnerable and our connection and commitment to the people of Haiti, HEI was proud to become a partner in this important work.

 Our Project: